jwodder/pyrepo/README.rst

 Options
 ^^^^^^^

 -P, --private           Make the new repository private.
-This option cannot be
-                        set via the configuration file.

 --repo-name NAME        The name of the new repository; defaults to the
                         repository name used in the project's URL.
-This option cannot be set via the configuration file.

 ``pyrepo release``